Joni32do/NumSim/README.md

 * `useFluidTracer`: Set to true if you want to simulate free surfaces
 * `particlePerCell`: Number of fluid particles per cell as integer
+* `useParticleSource`: Enables the creation of particle at a specified location
+* `particleSourceX`, `particleSourceY`: specifies the location

+Since it yielded the best results, the settings `fluidTracerMethod` is always *fixed* with `fluidTracerThreshold` of 1 as introduced in the lecture.
+This means that one virtual particle is enough for a cell to be declared fluid instead of e.g. $k$ or a *calculated* which aims at a constant number of fluid cells.

 ## Creating a domain using a bitmap